ellakoa/postcard-poem/content/posts/summers-embrace.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: "Peaceful green woodland scene, reflections of the trees in a wide stream, "
 poem: |-
-  The longest day the shortest night
+  The longest day, the shortest night
   Spring relinquishes the shuttle's flight
   Summer slows the beating loom
   To a rhythmic hypnotic tune